-Student's Name: Grade:
+Student's Name:

 Supervising Teacher:

-Area (science, phy ed, elementary, etc.):
+Area (science, phy ed, elementary, etc. ):

 Semester: Class Period:

 General Information

-management, instruction and record-keeping un chairperson.
-This experience will provide a wo organizational skills.
-An outcome of this exper give students an opportunity to work with teachers to experience classroom inder the supervision of the classroom instructor and/or the department ork atmosphere in which students will practice responsibility, initiative and rience will give the student valuable information in career planning.
-Studen Grades will not be calculated into the GPA and will be P / F. ts
+management, instruction and record-ker chairperson.
+This experience will prove organizational skills.
+An outcome of the aned to give students an opportunity to work with teachers to experience eping under the supervision of the classroom instructor and/or the departicle a work atmosphere in which students will practice responsibility, in all experience will give the student valuable information in career plant of TA.
+Grades will not be calculated into the GPA and will be P / F. rtment itiative and

 Student Agreement

-I will work and follow the requirements of the teaching assistant position.
+I will work and follow the requirements s of the teaching assistant position.

 Student's Signature:

-Teacher Assistant
+Teacher Assist tant

 Teacher Agreement

-I agree to work with the above named student a as a teacher assistant.
+I agree to work with the above named s tudent as a teacher assistant.

-Teacher's / Department Chairperson's Signatur e:
+Teacher's / Department Chairperson's S Signature:

 Principal's Approval (initial and date):

-ACAI DEMIC INFORMATION